araupontones/MLSS/README.md

 12. requirement to display plot (currenty null if round is empty)
 13. Ask WB for description of indicators
 14. Add a spinner to plot
+15. Create functions for plots
+16  themes for plots (ask WB color pallete and fonts)